Samuel Plata: Early life and career

 Samuel Plata was born on 9 November 1970, one of ten children born to Daniel Plata and Manuela Plata, a peasant family native to Chuncarcota de Machaca, situated on western La Paz's Altiplano plateau.
 Together with his siblings, Plata was raised practicing subsistence farming, even as he simultaneously attended the local primary school, where he excelled as a student.
-As his own school only ran up to fifth grade, Plata continued his studies one town over in Conchacollo de Machaca and later in the municipal capital, San Andrés de Machaca, a two-and-a-half hour bike trek he made daily.
+As his school only ran up to fifth grade, Plata continued his studies one town over in Conchacollo de Machaca and later in the municipal capital, San Andrés de Machaca, a two-and-a-half hour bike trek he made daily.

 As a teenager, Plata moved to El Alto, where he studied to become an auto mechanic.
 He practiced that profession at various workshops in the city and did maintenance on heavy machinery for private companies.
 During this time, Plata became active in local community leadership, participating in events and meetings convened by the Villa Exaltación neighborhood council.
 By age 17, Plata had risen to become the organization's secretary of relations.

 Even as Plata's presence in El Alto grew, he maintained links to his indigenous community, collaborating with social organizations to organize sporting events and other activities for the town.
 Over time, Plata's visits became more frequent, and by 2003, he had re-settled in Chuncarcota, where he was elected president of the town's school board.
 The following year, Plata was named mallku, an indigenous authority charged with leading and representing the community before the municipal government and other institutions.
 By 2005, Plata had risen to become jach'a mallku cantonal, the highest indigenous authority of the sector, representing the three ayllus that make up the Urinsaya Marka.